raghavprasad13/Final-VR/README.md

 ### Adjusting Fictrac settings

-For now Fictrac is being started from within the VR application with the Fictrac binary itself residing outside the VR application.
-Thus, in order to start Fictrac for Windows, we are using a `.bat` file which contains the command to start Fictrac.
+Earlier, Fictrac was being started from within the VR application with the Fictrac binary itself residing outside the VR application.
+Thus, in order to start Fictrac for Windows, we used a `.bat` file which contains the command to start Fictrac.
 For Mac/Linux, passing the command as a string within the code suffices.
 The command to initiate Fictrac is

     <path to Fictrac binary/executable> <path to Fictrac config file>

-However, since Fictrac is being installed externally, the command to initiate Fictrac will need to be modified to the local installation.
+However, since Fictrac was being installed externally, the command to initiate Fictrac needed to be modified to the local installation.

-- **For Mac/Linux**: Modify `line 28` in `TrackBuilder.cs`
+Now, Fictrac is shipped with the VR application and resides in the project folder at `Assets\StreamingAssets\fictrac`.
+Thus, there is no need to modify the Fictrac inititation command to the local installation since now there is no need for a separate installation.

+This modification from the earlier version has only been implemented for macOS/Linux systems.
+Windows systems will have to modify the `.bat` file as follows:

 - **For Windows**: Modify `fictrac_starter.bat` which can be found in the project folder at `Assets\StreamingAssets\fictrac_starter.bat`

 Additionally, the main C# file concerned with Fictrac handling is `FictracController.cs`.
 Also `Constants.cs` contains a field called `FictracPort`.
 The value of this field should match the `out_port` (or `sock_port` in later versions of Fictrac) parameter value in the Fictrac config file